 Most angiosperms produce floral nectar to attract pollinators.
 Floral nectar (hereafter simply nectar) is an aqueous solution often predominantly composed of sugars including sucrose, glucose, and fructose (Baker and Baker, 1983).
 However, nectar is much more than a simple sugar solution; approximately 10% of nectar’s dry weight is composed of non-sugar compounds including free amino acids, proteins, lipids, vitamins, and alkaloids among other compounds (Baker, 1977; Nicolson et al., 2007; Roy et al., 2017) and can differ substantially among and within species (Nicolson et al., 2007; Ryniewicz et al., 2020).

 Nectar can be colonized by microbes, primarily yeasts and bacteria, which are deposited by floral visitors (Sandhu and Waraich, 1985; Russell et al., 2019; Zemenick et al., 2021).
 Surveys typically find 20 - 50% of flowers contain culturable microbes depending on plant species and environment (de Vega et al., 2009; Pozo et al., 2011; Álvarez-Pérez et al., 2012; Jacquemyn et al., 2013; Vannette et al., 2021).
-The microbes found in nectar can range from plant and pollinator pathogens, to putatively mutualistic fungi, to microbes that may be commensal or have no documented effects on plants or pollinators (Adler et al., 2021).
+The microbes found in nectar can range from plant and pollinator pathogens, to putatively mutualistic, to microbes that may be commensal or have no documented effects on plants or pollinators (Adler et al., 2021).
 Once deposited, nectar microbes can reach high densities, growing to more than 105 cells/μL for yeasts and 107 cells/μL for bacteria (Álvarez-Pérez et al., 2019).
 However, microbial communities often exhibit low alpha diversity within individual nectar samples, consisting of a few globally dominant genera, including fungi, such as Metschnikowia and Aureobasidium (de Vega et al., 2009; Pozo et al., 2011; Chappell and Fukami, 2018), and bacteria, such as Acinetobacter (Fridman et al., 2012; Álvarez-Pérez et al., 2012; Alvarez-Pérez and Herrera, 2013; Tsuji and Fukami, 2018).
 The microbes that establish in nectar are a subset of the microbes carried by pollinators and in the environment (Herrera et al., 2010; Pozo et al., 2012; Alvarez-Pérez and Herrera, 2013).
 While it is clear that many microbes deposited in floral nectar fail to establish (Herrera et al., 2010; de Vega and Herrera, 2012; Pozo et al., 2012), numerous processes may generate the low microbial diversity observed in nectar.
 Possible mechanisms include differential dispersal of microbes (Zemenick et al., 2021); competitive exclusion that favors early arriving, faster growing, or inhibiting species (Fukami, 2015; Dhami et al., 2016); or strong filtering by the chemistry of the nectar environment (Herrera et al., 2010).
 These mechanisms are not mutually exclusive and likely vary in importance depending upon context.
 However, in some systems animal-flower visitation networks alone cannot explain nectar microbial communities suggesting that filtering may play a role (Zemenick et al., 2021).